themehybrid/hybrid-breadcrumbs/readme.md

 Hybrid\Breadcrumbs\Trail::display();
 ```

 _Note that the plugin's namespace is `Hybrid\Breadcrumbs`.
-If you're working within another namespace, you'll want to add a `use` statement after your own namespace call or call `\Hybrid\Breadcrumbs\display()` directly.
+If you're working within another namespace, you'll want to add a `use` statement after your own namespace call or call `\Hybrid\Breadcrumbs\Trail::display()` directly.
 I'll assume you know what you're doing if you're working with namespaces.
 Otherwise, stick to the above._

 ### Static class